 The constitution also places the military in control of the Home, Defence and Border Affairs ministries, the civil service, tax collection and land registration.
 Shan political analyst Sai Wansai suggests that this allows the Tatmadaw to maintain a “‘state within a state’, continuing its self-appointed role as the sole saviour of the country’s unity.”

 Past attempts at reform have struggled despite popular support

-Until the vote on January 29, the NLD hadn’t made any progress on its promises of constitutional reform, in part due to the intimidating prospect of negotiating with the military.
+Until the vote on January 29, the NLD hadn’t made any progress on its promises of constitutional reform, in part due to the seemingly futile prospect of negotiating with the military.

 In 2013, under then-President Thein Sein, the ruling Union Solidarity and Development Party (USDP) created a committee that proposed some reforms, including a revision of Article 436, but the military members of parliament rejected nearly every point when it came to a vote in June 2015.

 Stronger competition from ethnic political parties is putting new pressure on the NLD

 The results of last November’s by-elections show the NLD’s popularity may be waning and the party needs to rally support.
 The significance of the by-elections shouldn’t be overblown, as voter turnout was low – most constituencies showed a turnout rate of only 30-40%.
 But the NLD can’t rely on the support of ethnic political parties.

 “The ethnic political parties are better organized now and they don’t have much faith in Daw Aung San Suu Kyi, although this doesn’t mean that they won’t cooperate within the parliament,” Sai Wansai told ASEAN Today.